jbutcher21/aiclass/docs/system_prompt.md

 - Determine unique keys for master entities; identify child feature lists and relationship tables.
 - For graph-like data, map node entities and explicit relationships per spec.
 - Joining strategy (enforced): emit one Senzing JSON record per entity that contains all of its features and disclosed relationships.
 Join/aggregate child feature tables/arrays into the master before output.
- - Relationship rules (enforced): any PERSON or ORGANIZATION record that can be related to should receive a REL_ANCHOR feature.
-Place REL_POINTER features on the source entity of the relationship, pointing to the target entity’s REL_ANCHOR, with an appropriate REL_POINTER_ROLE.
+ - Relationship rules (enforced): any PERSON or ORGANIZATION record that can be related to should receive REL_ANCHOR feature attributes.
+Place REL_POINTER feature attributes on the source entity of each relationship, pointing to the target entity’s REL_ANCHOR, with an appropriate REL_POINTER_ROLE.

 Interaction Protocol:
 - Work schema-by-schema.
 Propose, get approval, then proceed.